cs-summercrew/Summer19-SeedSystems/ExampleFlaskApp/README.md

 This will create a new virtual environment in a folder called venv.

-3. To run your virtual enviroment use the command
+3. To run your virtual enviroment use the following command:

 ```
 for Mac/Linux Users:    source venv/bin/activate